DipakPanchasara/HelpfulKit/README.md

 [Swift Package Manager](https://www.swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-`Xcode 11+` is required to build SnapKit using Swift Package Manager.
+`Xcode 11+` is required to build HelpfulKit using Swift Package Manager.

 To integrate SnapKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`: